Antimicrobial Blue Light Targets Viral Infections

 3. Combination Therapies

-aBL can be combined with oral riboflavin (vitamin B2) for enhanced antiviral effects (Photodynamic Therapy) or with red light for healing and inflammation support (Photobiomodulation).
+aBL can be combined with oral riboflavin (vitamin B2) for enhanced antiviral effects (Photodynamic Therapy) or with red light photobiomodulation.
+Adding red light is especially beneficial because blue and red light target different complexes within the electron transport chain—an essential system responsible for generating the energy that powers nearly all cellular functions.

 Advantages of aBL